 I’m already looking forward to next year’s growing season!
 Join me this winter and plan a garden for spring at your house or school!

-Growing sweet potatoes is easy and fun.
+Growing sweet potatoes is one of the easiest plants to grow.
 It’s so exciting for me and the kids to grow things under the ground.
 The amazement when you pull that thing up and see there was so much going on that couldn’t be seen is priceless.
 I love watching the kid’s expressions when they pull up a carrot or radish for the first time.
 Wow, something I have seen before on my plate grows like THAT?
 It’s awesome!

 October is a busy garden time as we prepare for the first frost of the year in Oklahoma.
 It’s time to put a lot of the garden to bed for winter.
 Adding compost to each bed is a great way to prepare for spring.
 It adds nutrients and moisture holding ability to your soil.
 I just layer mine on top in October and let the worms and other beneficials churn it into the soil over the winter.